🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 Analog / Mixed-Signal Design |

-Understand the overall scope of AMS design, from basic circuits such as op-amps and comparators to layout design, noise countermeasures, and integration challenges with ADC/DAC. |
+AMS design fundamentals, from op-amps and comparators to layout techniques, noise mitigation, and ADC/DAC integration challenges. |

 🧩 Chapter 5a